quent1111/R-TYPE/docs/game-design/game-design.md

 ## Mapping Design → Codebase

-- ECS Systems (see `engine/ecs`):
+- ECS Systems (see `engine/ecs` and `server/src/ecs/systems.hpp`):
-  - MovementSystem: applies velocity and input to player entities.
+  - `position_system`: handles movement and applies velocity/input to entities (movement integration).
-  - ProjectileSystem: spawns and advances projectiles, handles lifetime and collisions.
-  - CollisionSystem: resolves collisions and applies damage.
+  - `collision_system`: detects and resolves collisions between entities (bounding box checks).
-  - SpawnSystem: schedules enemy waves and handles spawn patterns (data-driven via JSON/CSV).
-  - PowerupSystem: applies power-up effects and manages durations.
+  - `damage_system`: applies damage to entities as a result of collisions or other effects.
+  - `cleanup_system`: removes entities that are destroyed (HP <= 0) or otherwise expired.
+  - `boundary_system`: enforces world boundaries and removes out-of-bounds entities.
+  - `logging_system`: utility system used for debugging (logs positions/velocities).
+  - (Planned) Additional systems such as projectile handling, spawn/wave management, and power-up management may be added in the future.
+These are not present in `server/src/ecs/systems.hpp` at the moment but are natural extensions of the current systems.

 - Key modules and files:
-  - `server/game_logic/instances/`: server-side game loop and instance management for multiplayer matches.
+  - `server/src/`: server-side authoritative logic and main server code (e.g. `server/src/Game.cpp`, `server/src/ecs/systems.hpp`).
+  - `server/src/ecs/systems.hpp`: current canonical list of server-side ECS systems (see above).
-  - `engine/core/`: shared systems like timing, resource management, and settings.
+  - `engine/core/`: location for shared systems like timing, resource management, and settings.
   - `client/ui/`: HUD elements (score, health, power-up icons) and input handling.

 ## Implementation Notes